Mabdillahi88/CI_PP2_SCIENCE_FLASHCARDS/README.md

  - Design the website with a user-friendly interface that allows for easy navigation.
  - Create a fully responsive and accessible website to accommodate users across different devices and a ccessibility needs.

+## User Experience

+### Target audiene

+ - Science enthusiasts and learners of all ages.
+ - Students studying science subjects.
+ - Individuals looking to improve their scientific knowledge and vocabulary.
+ - Gamers who enjoy educational and interactive experiences.